As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

 The first duty is maintaining the lighthouse— the lights and the tower itself.
 Seeing in the dark can be difficult for the boats at sea, so the lighthouse keepers must ensure the light shines brightly.
 Lives are on the line, so the employees must do a superb job and be attentive!
 In 19th-century Michigan, you could get fired for being intoxicated on the job.

-The last thing you want is more interview prep, so ensure you’re fully aware of what’s happening.
-It may help to contact people worldwide with lighthouse keeper jobs for first-hand information.
+The last thing you want is to practice more interview prep, so ensure you’re fully aware of what’s happening.
+It may help to contact people worldwide with lighthouse keeper jobs for firsthand information.
+These conversations may help your attention to detail, maritime history knowledge and technical aptitude.
+For example, you need to know how to perform maintenance and repairs.

 2. Additional Maintenance